DavidRambo/dnr-hugo/content/post/eternal_temporal_dialectic_whitehead.md

 necessary reference to any definite actual entities of the temporal world is called an \'eternal object\'\" (44).
 Allan, in his 2008 essay
-\"A Functionalist Reinterpretation of Whitehead\'s Metaphysics,\" takes this definition to imply a nontemporal receptacle of the totality of eternal objects (331).
+\"A Functionalist Reinterpretation of Whitehead\'s Metaphysics,\" takes this definition to imply a non-temporal receptacle of the totality of eternal objects (331).
 He says: \"An eternal object need never be actualized, but should it be it may then recur.\" I disagree.
 The key word to focus on in Whitehead\'s sentence is \"necessary.\" Whitehead is